You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 8. View and Photograph Wildlife

-During our time at Glacier, we spotted deer, marmots, mountain goats, big horned sheep, and a couple glimpses of bears.
+At Glacier, we spotted deer, marmots, mountain goats, big-horned sheep, and grizzly bears.
 Although it’s very rare and hasn’t happened in over a decade, a US forestry officer got mauled right near our campsite during our stay.

 Afterwards, I proceeded to look up every bear mauling in history (worst idea ever).
 Did you know that bears can rip off your car and home doors?
 Needless to say, I did not get a wink of sleep while camping out in our Airstream.

-I also learned that if those cute, innocent looking bighorn sheep were to charge at you, those horns could shatter your bones.
-Something to think about.
+I also learned that those innocent-looking bighorn sheep can shatter your bones if they charge at you.
 Always remember that these are WILD animals and you should keep your distance and respect their space.

 See More: What You Need to Know Before Visiting Glacier National Park